pghydro/pghydrotools/README.md

 The plugin was developed in python and the latest stable release is available for download by QGIS or by the link https://plugins.qgis.org/plugins/PghydroTools/

-Anothe option is coping the content of this repository to QGIS 2.x\apps\qgis\qgis-ltr\python\plugins\PghydroTools

 ## Notes

 IMPORTANT : the changes are made in the current project, and will be saved only if you save the project.